scemodicecosa/your_group_api/doc/v1/session/login.md

 **Login as User**
 ----
   Create a new session for the user.
+A user can login with phone or email.
 Returns a token to be used for other API
 * **URL**

   /api/sessions